 Twitter: According to this social platform, there were over 2 billion tweets about games throughout 2020.
 This represents a 75% increase over the previous year, and a nearly 50% increase in the number of unique authors.
 This commitment is a step in the right direction, but Twitter is not the channel to use for marketing your game.
 It is a channel to capture/grab people’s attention.

-Use Twitter to get the attention of publishers, streamers, journalists and other interested parties.
+Use Twitter to get the attention of publishers, streamers, reporters and other interested parties.
+Take also attention to influencer marketing, as it could also help you leverage the reach of your game.

-Once you have identified the people active in your indie gaming circles (for example, journalists who enjoy the same genre of games), make sure you nurture these relationships.
+Once you have identified the people active in your indie gaming circles (for example, a blogger or youtuber who enjoy the same genre of games), make sure you nurture these relationships.
 It’s also important to take note of relevant hashtags and use them as often as possible.

-Instagram This visual channel is a great way to get a “behind the scenes” look at how your indie game is run.
+Instagram This visual channel is a great way to get a “behind the scenes” look at how your videogame is run.

 Instagram is also a great channel for sharing trailers, highlighting game updates and posting event appearances – just like Twitter, make sure you use relevant hashtags.